peakshift/bed.money/_personas/a6b7c.md

 ### Behaviors

-- Android fan, has an Infinix smart phone, but wants to upgrade to Samsung.
+- "Android fan through and through", has an Infinix smart phone, but wants to upgrade to Samsung.
 - Using fingerprint as a security measure on the phone.
 - Not really cautious when it comes to security.
 - Contacts backed up on Gmail, photos and videos on Google drive.
 - Likes downloading apps from Google Store, mainly reading apps that are not available on iPhone which is the main reason why thinks Android is better.
-   - Downloaded apps
-     - Reading apps
-     - Social media
-     - Workout apps
-     - Food delivery
+- Mostly downloads apps; Reading apps, Social media, Workout apps, Food delivery

-BED.MONEY Notes
+##### DATA MIGRATION
-- Never lost a phone before, because it's always around.
+Never lost a phone before, because it's always around.
 Has previously lost contacts and photos but when that happened the phone was been changed or was damaged.

 > If I have to change a phone or my phone dies and I have to recover my contacts and it's so hard, before I didn't know how to save it on my email, but now I can recover it if I change phones.

 - Manages multiple email address.
-- When the phone's Out of Storage Warning comes up another email account is created to get free 15gb cloud storage.
+- When the phone's "Out of Storage Warning" comes up another email account is created to get free 15gb cloud storage.

 ### Conveniences

-- Android phones
-  - It has certain apps that iPhone doesn't
-- Signing up with a phone number, because apps just send an SMS, so it's done itself automatically
 > I actually like signing up with my phone, because if I forget my password I will just have to put in my phone number and maybe they will fix that, I don't know...
 I am least paranoid and least interesting, so I am not worried about people hacking me.

+- Android phones, as it has apps that iPhone does not have.
+- Signing up with a phone number, because apps just send an SMS to verify, so it's done itself automatically.

 ### Frustrations

-- Loses interest when an app requires a sign up, unless it's social media
 > If it's a workout app, why do I need to sign up?
 I am not going to call anybody, I am not going to chat, I just want to see your programs.
+>

-> Signing up with an email is frustrating because you have to go back to the email and find the link they sent you.
+> Signing up with an email is also frustrating because you have to go back to the email and find the link they sent you.

+- Loses interest when an app requires a sign up, unless it's social media

 [^bank_of_kigali_ux_1]: When it comes to transferring money from Bank of Kigali to Mobile Money it seems like a long and tedious process for some people.